About our staff

-Food allergy alert: Due to an increased number of children with nut allergies, we request that peanut products not be brought to camp.
-If you child has any food allergy, please ensure that you have notified your child's leader and recorded it on both of Participant Information Form and Medication Consent Form.
+Food allergy alert: Due to an increased number of children with nut allergies, we request that peanut products are npt brought to camp.
+If your child has any food allergies, please ensure that you have notified your child's leader and recorded it on both of Participant Information Form and Medication Consent Form.

 In the case of illness: If the participants exhibit signs of an illness at camp, in effort to keep the staff and other participant safe, you may be asked to pick up your child immediately.
 If your child is showing signs of a severe illness or a communicable disease, we ask that you follow the guidelines outlined in our, "Welcome to Camp Letter," as well as those outlined on the Halton Region Department website: www.region.halton.on.ca/health